Xe138/obsidian-mcp-server/README.md

 An Obsidian plugin that makes your vault accessible via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) over HTTP.
 This allows AI assistants and other MCP clients to interact with your Obsidian vault programmatically.

+**Version:** 1.0.0 | **Tested with:** Obsidian v1.9.14 | **License:** MIT

+> **⚠️ Security Notice**
+>
+> This plugin runs an HTTP server that exposes your vault's contents to MCP clients (like AI assistants).
+While the server is localhost-only with mandatory authentication, be aware that any client with your API key can read, create, modify, and delete files in your vault.
+Only share your API key with trusted applications.

 ## Features

 - **HTTP MCP Server**: Runs an HTTP server implementing the MCP protocol